techjoomla/docs.github.io/_posts/2017-09-15-tjreports-integration-guide.md

 type: Document
 ---

+# TJ Reports Integration Guide

-# Installing the Default report configuration
+## Installing the default instances
 The reporting plugin only offers the code needed for the report.
 For the report to be usable, it needs to be configured.
-The extension developer should install the reports they need when they install the extension
+An extension developer who wishes to create default 'instances' for the plugins can do that by adding the below method in the installation script.

-# Linking TJ reports from your own extension to show extension specific reports
+## Linking to TJ reports
 Just like other infrastructure extensions, you can pass the client context to show reports related to your extension.
-For instance ‘ index.php?option=com_tjreports&client= tjlms’ would give reports contextual to Shika LMS.
-A Plugin will also have a context defined.
-For Plugins that have cross extension reports, an ‘All’ Client can be passed.
+For instance Shika uses `index.php?option=com_tjreports&client=tjlms` for reports contextual to Shika LMS.
+The client is be specified when creating instances.